Can You Use Paper Towels As Wax Strips?

 Can you reuse wax strips?

-Most wax strip instructions say that you can use one wax strip twice, any more than this will see the wax strip losing efficiency and you will be leaving your skin vulnerable to bacteria and infections that the wax strip might pick up between uses.
+Most wax strip instructions state that you can use one wax strip twice; using more than this will cause the wax strip to lose efficiency, leaving your skin vulnerable to bacteria and infections that the wax strip may pick up between uses.

 Paper Towels For Waxing

-Paper towels are not a good idea as an alternative to wax strips.
-The paper towel will soak into the wax and tear, and you will be left with a very sticky mess.
+Paper towels are not a suitable alternative to wax strips.
+The paper towel will soak into the wax and tear, leaving you with a very sticky mess.